 Even if you have a mobile phone, if you are incapacitated, you may not be able to use it.
 You may not get cell coverage.
 You may not be able to accurately relay exactly where you are, even if an address is known.

 The right technology is incredibly important to lone workers.
 All workers in the field should have some sort of personal alarm system.
 There are many of these on the market ranging from low-tech panic buttons to more complete lone worker safety app systems.
 These mobile app systems can detect their location on a map and call for help if the worker is unable to.
-Some, like AlertMedia’s SafeSignal, don’t even require the push of a button, making them extraordinarily easy to use when adrenaline is high and panic sets in.
+Some, like AlertMedia’s lone worker solution, offer a timer system that will automatically contact law enforcement if it is not disabled in a set period of time.

 3. Monitor your workers in the field